Won't give an inch in south Mumbai for Navy housing: Gadkari

 Gadkari said he chairs a committee for stalled infrastructure projects, adding that projects are cleared "as soon as they come on the agenda".

 "We are the government.
-The Navy and the Defence Ministry are not the government," Gadkari said.
-PTI AA VT AAR .
+The Navy and the Defence Ministry are not the government," he added.
+PTI AA VT AAR GSN GSN .

 This is unedited, unformatted feed from the Press Trust of India wire.